pbzona/jprdy/README.md

 After everyone has answered the question, the right and wrong buttons will be displayed below each player's answer (so no one can lie...).
 For each player, click either the check or the X, and their wager will be added or subtracted from their score.

-To figure who won, check the final scores!
+To figure out who won, check the final scores!

 ### Notes